gauravssnl/Python-Twitter-Bot/README.md

 # Twitter bot which retweet,like,and follow

-8.Use twitterbot_retweet.py file for a Twitter bot which retweets tweets based on particular hastag (script provided here use #python ),like tweets and follow the user who tweeted it .Set your desired Bot settings such as QUERY,LIKE,FOLLOW in config.py file  To run twitterbot_retweet.py ,use this command :
+8.Use twitterbot_retweet.py file for a Twitter bot which retweet tweets based on particular hastag (script provided here use #python ),like tweets and follow the user who tweeted it .Set your desired Bot settings such as QUERY,LIKE,FOLLOW in config.py file  To run twitterbot_retweet.py ,use this command :

 $ python twitterbot_retweet.py